National Science Foundation (NSF)

 Cooperative Work with Foreign Organizations

-Such information must be included in the project description section of the proposal.
-The box for “Funding of a Foreign Organization, including through use of a subaward or consultant arrangement” must also be checked on the Cover Sheet if the proposal includes funding for a foreign organization.
+Such information must be included in any proposal to NSF, including new and renewal proposals.
+The information must be included in the project description section of the proposal.
+The box for “Funding of a Foreign Organization or Foreign Individual” must be checked on the Cover Sheet if the proposal includes funding for a foreign organization or foreign individual.

 Return to the main Other Support and Foreign Influences page.